anastassia-b/machine-learning/lecture-notes.md

 Next up will be: Recurrent neural network that read continuous data.
 Like text or sound.

-#### Recurrent Neural Networks
+### Recurrent Neural Networks
 _November 28, 2017_

 RNNs are for **natural language processing**.

-Now, we will learn about recurrent neural networks. recurrent tasks like series of words or letters.
+Now, we will learn about recurrent neural networks.
+For recurrent tasks like series of words or letters.

 **Markov Models**